Yes, I do believe in the Invisible Man. I saw him one night walking through the pages of Winston Churchill's biography.

 Martin Gilbert, Churchill's official biographer, used four words to describe his oration:

-Churchill possessed an exceptional command of the English language, which brings me back to the Invisible Man . . .
+Churchill's command of the English language was exceptional.
+And this brings me back to the Invisible Man . . .
 Robert Somervell.
 Gilbert writes,

 Churchill had begun to study English under a master who taught it with enthusiasm and skill, breathing life into the normally dull topic of sentence construction.
 The master was Robert Somervell, 'a most delightful man', Churchill later wrote, 'to whom my debt is great'.